Group Benefit Plans with Online Doctor Visits and Prescriptions

-How much does it cost to add online healthcare to your group benefits plan?
+How much does it cost to add online healthcare to group benefit plans?

-The rates range from as little as $2/single employee to as much as $12 and depend on group size, insurance carrier and your province of residence.
+The rates range from as little as $2/single employee to as much as $12.
+The exact quotes will depend on number of employees, insurance carrier and your province of residence.
 Individuals may also purchase memberships on their own.
 Contact us directly for more details on the most competitive options out there.

 Can an employer add this service at no cost?

-Yes and No. Through a plan review with one of our consultants at Brightin, you maybe able to generate savings without a change in insurance carriers or benefits.
-Employers can allocate those savings to this service or another benefit.
-If your group plan is not set up optimally, savings can be significant.
-If you would like to book a free consultation, please fill out our group form on the sidebar.
-Alternatively, CLICK HERE and for our Quote/Consultation Request Form with a list of all complimentary services we offer.
+Yes and No. Through a plan review with one of our consultants at Brightin, you maybe able to generate savings without a change in benefits or insurance carrier.
+Employers can then allocate those savings to this or another service.
+If group benefit plans are not set up optimally, savings can be significant.
+To book a free consultation, please fill out our group form on the sidebar.
+Alternatively, CLICK HERE for the Quote/Consultation Request Form which also includes a list of our complimentary services.

 What if your existing plan is not with one of the three insurance carriers who offer this service?
-At Brightin, we have access to ”direct providers” so any client of ours can get direct access irrelevant of their group insurance carrier.
+At Brightin, we have discounted access to direct providers, so any client of ours can get preferential pricing separate from the group plan.

-Why are group benefit plans with online doctor visits and prescriptions not free?
+Why are online doctor visits and prescriptions not included under provincial plans?

 Most likely, it is because the infrastructure is costly to setup.
-However, as we see more insurance carriers entering the market, it may become free with savings for all parties involved: the healthcare system, employers, plan members, and medical professionals.
-For that reason alone, we expect to have this service available through all insurance carriers shortly.
+However, as we see more insurance carriers entering the market, in time, it may become free.
+The Canadian healthcare system, employers, plan members, and medical professionals can all greatly benefit from

 Because of the significant savings to our struggling Canadian healthcare system, perhaps the days when we visit our doctors on screen and have our prescriptions mailed within the hour are not that far away.